TheCHead/nikku-no-gemu/content/posts/projects/gdpatterns-command.md

 }
 ```

-However, this setup hardwires the key input to a specific resulting action, which becomes problematic if we intend to swap button actions mid-game or allow players to remap controls.
+This setup hardwires the key input to a specific resulting action, which becomes problematic if we intend to swap button actions mid-game or allow players to remap controls.

-To support that, we need to replace hardcoded input with an abstraction—an object we could easily swap with an analogue in the future.
+To support that, we need to replace hardcoded button action with an abstraction—an object we could easily swap with an analogue in the future.

 First, let's define an interface for a generic command with a single method.